 Some of the more common MKV files tend to come from DVD and Blu-ray movie rips, but it’s not unheard of to see them in downloaded or converted YouTube videos, too.
 Wherever yours come from, the MP4 format is a much more widely supported media standard that’s compatible with most modern devices, so let’s take a crack at converting your MKV files.

-VLC media player can recognize and play almost any video format, including MKV, and it’s absolutely free.
-Not only can you watch MKV files with VLC, but it can also convert your video into a number of formats, including MP4.
+The VLC media player can recognize and play almost any video format, including MKV.
+Better yet, it can also convert them to something more universal, like MP4.
 Here’s how.

-Step 1: Navigate to VideoLAN’s homepage and download VLC.
-Make sure to read the fine print when installing, so you aren’t introducing your computer to any hidden programs or viruses.
-Afterward, launch the program as you would any other piece of software
+Step 1: Head over to VideoLAN’s homepage and download VLC.
+Make sure to read the fine print when installing, so you aren’t introducing your computer to any bloatware.

 Step 2: Open the software and click the Media tab in the upper-left corner and select Convert/Save from the resulting drop-down menu.

 Step 3: Click the Add button and locate the file you wish to convert on your PC.
 Once it’s selected, press the Convert/Save button at the bottom of the window.

 Step 4: Specify your desired video format — in this case, we’d recommend, H.264 + Mp3 (MP4) — using the drop-down menu beside Profile.
 Clicking the tool icon will also allow you to further fine-tune your settings.